-Jupyter Start a Jupyter Notebook.
+Jupyter.
+Congratulations, you have just started a Jupyter Notebook.
 Please refer to http://jupyter.org/ for documentation.
 To start, go to File \rightarrow New Notebook \rightarrow Python 3.
 Replace Untitled (top left corner, next to jupyter) by HelloWorld.
-Next type in the cell print('HelloWorld!')
+Next type in the cell followed by Ctrl+Enter1.

-followed by Ctrl+Enter.
 Use Ctrl+S to save your notebook (regularly).
+A file HelloWorld.ipynb appeared in your pod session, and will remain there in future sessions until you delete it.